thoherr/MosaicSplitter/README.md

 expects a square pixel structure as input.

 MosaicSplitter was originally written for the LEGO mosaic of Bricking Bavaria e.
-V. at Bricking Bavaria 2011 in Munich and reused for the LEGO mosaic at Bricking Bavaria 2013.
+V. at Bricking Bavaria 2011 in Munich and reused for several other mosaics at later events.

 Usage
 -----